momoadeli/angular-1/aio/content/guide/dependency-injection-providers.md

 # Configuring dependency providers

-The Creating and injecting services topic describes how to use classes as dependencies.
+The Creating an injectible services topic describes how to use classes as dependencies.
 Besides classes, you can also use other values such as Boolean, string, date, and objects as dependencies.
 Angular DI provides the necessary APIs to make the dependency configuration flexible, so you can make those values available in DI.

 ## Specifying a provider token